BindiChen/project_getting_and_cleaning_data/CodeBook.md

 47. "Frequency.Body.Acceleration.Mean.Freq.X"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 48. "Frequency.Body.Acceleration.Mean.Freq.Y"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 49. "Frequency.Body.Acceleration.Mean.Freq.Z"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 50. "Frequency.Body.Acceleration.Jerk.Mean.X"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 51. "Frequency.Body.Acceleration.Jerk.Mean.Y"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 52. "Frequency.Body.Acceleration.Jerk.Mean.Z"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 53. "Frequency.Body.Acceleration.Jerk.StdDev.X"